-- 2.1 That the Committee: - Notes the information set out in Appendix 1 and identifies if any further topics need to be added to the menu of topics for the Committee to explore over the coming year. - Agrees, subject to further input from the Chair and Deputy Chair, the issues that the Committee will consider during November 2023 January 2024, the proposed aims and objectives and the preferred method of scrutiny. - Reviews the draft work programmes for the other 7 Overview and Scrutiny Committees, set out in Appendix 2.
+- Agrees, subject to further input from the Chair and Deputy Chair, the issues that the Committee will consider during January April 2024, the proposed aims and objectives and the preferred method of scrutiny. - Reviews the draft work programmes for the other 7 Overview and Scrutiny Committees, set out in Appendix 2, in view of Recommendation 5 of the Governance Review regarding Scrutiny's role in assurance and improvement as set out in Section 4.4 below.